ncatlab/nlab-content/pages/1626.md

 provides a classic example where the path component of a point need not be closed.
 (Specifically, consider a point on the locus of $y = \sin(1/x)$.)
 =--

 The basic categorical Results \ref{ContinuousImagesOfConnectedSpacesAreConnected}, \ref{2}, and \ref{ProductSpaceOfConnectedSpacesIsConnected} above carry over upon replacing "connected" by "path-connected".
-(As of course does \ref{EuclideanIntervalIsConnected}, trivially.)
+(As of course does example \ref{ConnectedSubspacesOfRealLineAreTheIntervals}, trivially.)

 Finally, as a contrast to a path-connected space, a **totally path-disconnected** space is a space such that its set of path components is equal to the underlying set of the space.
 Equivalently, that there are no non-constant paths.
 This by far does not mean that the space is discrete!